NixOS/nix/doc/manual/src/contributing/testing.md

 ```bash
 _NIX_TEST_ACCEPT=1 make tests/functional/lang.sh.test
 ```
-This convention is shared with the [characterization unit tests](#characterization-testing-1) too.
+This convention is shared with the [characterisation unit tests](#characterisation-testing-unit) too.

 An interesting situation to document is the case when these tests are "overfitted".
 The language tests are, again, an example of this.